charliekranz/blockbuster_MS3/README.md

 ### Unfixed Bugs  (Yet to finish)

-- Heroku delay on register for iOS?
+- Heroku delay on register when using Safari for iOS?

 ## Deployment (Yet to finish)